 Woodstock

 Originally opened as a hotel in the late 1920s, The Colony delights with a cozy, vintage vibe.
 The atmosphere may take you back in time, but the state-of-the-art sound and lighting systems keep the shows hip.
 The Colony provides audiences with not only a great show, but also delicious food and drinks.
-Its ideal location just off the village green makes this venue a perfect way to close out a day trip to Woodstock.
-You can also catch outdoor shows in the beautiful beer garden, which features picnic table seating and an outdoor stage.
+Its ideal location just off the village green makes this venue a perfect place to close out a day trip to Woodstock.
+You can also catch outdoor shows in the beautiful beer garden (temporarily closed until spring), which features picnic table seating and an outdoor stage.

 Daryl’s House